-The Wastewater Division maintains the City's wastewater mains by performing cleaning, ensuring root removal, and conducting video inspections of the main-line.
+The Wastewater Division maintains the City's wastewater mains by performing cleaning, ensuring root removal, and conducting video inspections of the sewer main lines.
 They also maintain the wastewater maintenance holes through cleaning and infiltration and structural repairs.
-The photo above is one such structural repair done by the maintenance crews during the summer of 2019.
+The photo above is a structural repair done by maintenance crews during the summer of 2019.
 They are also responsible for keeping Kirkland's six wastewater pump stations operating continuously.

 There are two sewer districts within the city limits of Kirkland.
 The Northshore Utility District provides wastewater service to the northern, more recently annexed part of the City while Kirkland Public Works provides service to the southern portion.
 The Northshore Utility District can be reached at 425-398-4400.
 This map shows the approximate boundaries of the different water and sewer districts(PDF, 10MB) that serve Kirkland.

 There are 11,202 private side sewer connections to the City's main.
 If you would like the City to check for an as-built for a particular property within Kirkland's sewer area, use the Our Kirkland service portal or call 425-587-3800.